openharmony/third_party_gn/docs/reference.md

   --check-system
      Check system style includes (using <angle brackets>) in addition to "double quote" includes.

+  --default-toolchain
+      Normally wildcard targets are matched in all toolchains.
+This switch makes wildcard labels with no explicit toolchain reference only match targets in the default toolchain.

+      Non-wildcard inputs with no explicit toolchain specification will always match only a target in the default toolchain if one exists.

+  --force
+      Ignores specifications of "check_includes = false" and checks all target's files that match the target label.
 ```

 #### **What gets checked**

 ```
   The .gn file may specify a list of targets to be checked in the list check_targets (see "gn help dotfile").
-If a label pattern is specified on the command line, check_targets is not used.
+Alternatively, the .gn file may specify a list of targets not to be checked in no_check_targets.
+If a label pattern is specified on the command line, neither check_targets or no_check_targets is used.

   Targets can opt-out from checking with "check_includes = false" (see "gn help check_includes").